pritom-dey1/B12A02-Responsive-Flowers-assainment_two/README.md

-# 🌸 Fauget - Flower Shop Website
+# 🌸 Flower Shop Website

 A fully responsive flower shop landing page built using **HTML5** and **Vanilla CSS**.
 This project was created as part of an assignment and follows all requirements provided via Figma design.